gehtsoft-usa/PDF.Flow.Examples/Examples/LabResults/LabResults article.md

                         .SetFont(FNT9);
 ```

-Run the project, now the result of the test is in different color on each page:
+Run the project, now the result of the tests is in different color on each page:

 ![pic-8](../Articles%20Images/LabResults-8a.png)